 Having identified some of the challenges faced by organisations, Connected Thinking gathered senior procurement professionals from a raft of industries to discuss the results and their own experiences.
-In addition to the procurement experts, RS’s Mike England, President EMEA, and Richard Jeffers, Technical Director for Northern Europe, offered a supplier perspective and Helen Alder, Head of Knowledge at CIPS, represented the procurement industry as a whole.
+In addition to the procurement experts, RS’s Mike England, Chief Operating Officer, and Richard Jeffers, Director for Industrial Digital Solutions, offered a supplier perspective and Helen Alder, Head of Knowledge at CIPS, represented the procurement industry as a whole.

 Perhaps unsurprisingly, the single biggest pressure cited by procurement professionals in the RS/CIPS research was the need to reduce operational budgets.
 Asked whether this answer resonated with them, the panel broadly agreed.

-“We’ve placed about a quarter of a million MRO orders in the last year, so there's been a huge focus to say how we can efficiently do this,” says Paul Duncombe, UK Category Manager for Factory Supplies at Siemens.
+“We’ve placed about a quarter of a million MRO orders in the last year, so there's been a huge focus to say how we can efficiently do this,” says Paul Duncombe, Purchasing Commodity Manager at Siemens.
 “We need to look at the purchase-to-pay process to make that a lot more efficient.”

-Rob Woolley, Directs Category Manager at Cadent, agrees.
-“Over the past 12 months we’ve seen a targeted lens on our operational expenditure (opex) savings,” he says.
-“Having moved from a large, plc-owned, multi-group company to a business that’s now owned by private investors, there is a need to see a return on that investment.
-We’ve a commitment to the board to save £15 million on opex within this fiscal year`.
+Rob Woolley, who served as Directs Category Manager at Cadent, agrees.
+“At Cadent we’ve seen a targeted lens on our operational expenditure (opex) savings,” he says.
+“Having moved from a large, plc-owned, multi-group company to a business that’s now owned by private investors, there was a need to see a return on that investment.
+We’ve a commitment to the board to save £15 million on opex within a single fiscal year`.

-Dean Moult, Head of Direct Category Management at Arqiva, a telecommunications and infrastructure firm responsible for television, radio and mobile phone masts and towers around the UK, explained that his company faced similar cost pressures.
+Dean Moult, is Director of Procurement at Kantar but was previously Head of Direct Category Management at Arqiva, a telecommunications and infrastructure firm responsible for television, radio and mobile phone masts and towers around the UK.
+He explains that Arqiva, faced similar cost pressures.

-"We want to work with key vendors to give us greater visibility of our MRO spend"Dean Moult, Head of Direct Category Management, Arqiva
+"We want to work with key vendors to give us greater visibility of our MRO spend"Dean Moult, Director of Procurement, Kantar

-“As with many businesses there’s a huge programme running to take cost out and this is one of the strands,” says Moult.
-“There are a couple of key areas we want to focus on to achieve that.
-First, we want to reduce our number of MRO vendors and, second, we want to work with key vendors to give us greater visibility of our MRO spend.”
+“As with many businesses there’s a huge programme running to take cost out and this was one of the strands,” says Moult.
+“There were a couple of key areas we wanted to focus on to achieve that.
+First, we want to reduce our number of MRO vendors and, second, we wanted to work with key vendors to give us greater visibility of our MRO spend.”

 Most of the group agreed that vendor consolidation is an essential part of their ongoing indirect procurement strategy as they look to make the ordering process simpler for stakeholders, agree set costs with preferred suppliers and reduce the process costs around MRO purchases.